 10. Connect it to iTunes to recover the data

 If my iPhone keeps restarting, then I mostly resolve the issue by connecting it to iTunes.
-Even after placing your phone in the recovery mode, you can simply connect it to iTunes to recover your data.
-Simply follow these steps to resolve the iPhone keeps restarting issue with iTunes.
+Even after placing your phone in recovery mode, you can connect it to iTunes to recover your data.
+Follow these steps to resolve the iPhone keeps restarting issue with iTunes.

 Step 1.
 With the help of a cable, connect your phone to the system, and launch iTunes.

 Step 2.
-As soon as you will launch iTunes, it will detect a problem with your device.
+As soon as you launch iTunes, it will detect a problem with your device.
 It will display the following pop-up message.
 Just click on the “Restore” button to retrieve this problem.